Michael Avenatti won't be prosecuted for domestic violence allegations

 Breaking News Emails

-The Los Angeles City Attorney's Office announced Friday that it's declined to prosecute lawyer Michael Avenatti on domestic abuse allegations.
+The Los Angeles City Attorney's Office announced Friday that it has declined to prosecute lawyer Michael Avenatti on domestic abuse allegations.

 Avenatti and accuser Mareli Miniutti, who claimed that he roughed her up by grabbing her wrist and throwing her out of his apartment, will still have to appear before prosecutors in the next month, officials said.

 "The suspect will be informed that although we decline to file charges at this time, this matter remains open and we may file charges at any time prior to the expiration of the statute of limitations," according to a statement by the L.A.
-City Attorney spokesman Frank Mateljan.
+City Attorney's Office spokesman Frank Mateljan.